Understanding Wire Wheel Throwing Wires: What Are They?

 Proper Brush Sizing Guidelines

-- Size Matters: Use smaller brushes for tight spaces and larger ones for broader surfaces.
+- Size the brush for the area: Use small brushes for tight spots and larger brushes for broad surfaces.

 Recommended Speed Limits for Wire Wheels